pmean/build-website/text/05/DataMining-05.md

 > distinguish cars from trucks.
 >
 > The second story was one I heard in a training class by Richard
-> DeVeaux on data mining models that dealt with the question \"so
+> DeVeaux on data mining models that dealt with the question "so
-> what?\".
+> what?".
 He mentioned one of the earliest findings in a data mining
 > model world (though he is uncertain if this is a true story or an
 > urban legend) was that there was an unusual association seen in sales
 > patterns at convenience stores.
 It seemed that **people who came in to